-- The continued financial impact of the COVID-19 pandemic on Jefferson Transit. - Maintaining grant and sales tax revenue streams with a focus on sustaining existing and developing new ones in order to address cost increases due to inflationary pressures. - Review of community growth patterns and adjustment of routes as needed to address various county population centers.
-Jefferson Transit's completed the Long Range Plan in early 2022, this plan will help guide service expansion. - Jefferson Transit projects for the design of a Maintenance Bay Expansion and construction of a Facilities Maintenance Building continued in 2021.
+- Increased costs in supplies and materials, including vehicle maintenance parts and equipment, increased fuel costs, and supply chain issues. - Maintaining grant and sales tax revenue streams with a focus on sustaining existing and developing new ones in order to address cost increases due to inflationary pressures. - Review of community growth patterns and adjustment of routes as needed to address various county population centers.
+Jefferson Transit completed the Long-Range Plan in early 2022, this plan will help guide service expansion. - Jefferson Transit's transition towards a zero emissions fleet will require capital investment in electric vehicle charging infrastructure and possible other zero emission alternatives in the future and adjusting capital vehicle reserves to accommodate the higher cost of battery electric buses and vehicles. - Jefferson Transit projects for the design of a Maintenance Bay Expansion and construction of a Facilities Maintenance Building continued in 2022.
 The HPTC Bus Loop Reconfigure project has been put on hold in the near term.
 Jefferson Transit will continue to actively search construction grants for these projects.